spareslant/techBlog/content/posts/understanding-rust.md

 	- https://stackoverflow.com/questions/41413336/do-all-primitive-types-implement-the-copy-trait

+* slices
+  - slices can’t be stored directly in variables or passed as function arguments.
+Slices are always passed by reference.

 * Hash Maps
   - Just like vectors, hash maps store their data on the heap
   - all of the keys must have the same type, and all of the values must have the same type.